 Preventing Problems With Stackables

-When you stack appliances, you concentrate a large amount of weight on your floor.
-For compact appliances, this may not be an issue, but if you stack full-size appliances, you may need the advice of a building contractor to verify that your floor can take the weight.
-If not, you may need the floor reinforced to accommodate heavy stacked appliances.
+When you stack appliances, you concentrate much weight on your floor.
+This may not be an issue for compact appliances, but if you stack full-size appliances, you may need the advice of a building contractor to verify that your floor can take the weight.
+If not, you may need the floor reinforced to accommodate heavily stacked appliances.

-When stacking appliances, there is special hardware necessary to keep the dryer in place atop the washer Once in place, there can be considerable vibration when the washer spins that looks like it could make the dryer slide off the top.
-Manufacturers insist that violent shaking of the machine is not normal and could be the result of improper leveling, a weak floor, or failure to replace shipping bolts put in place by the manufacturer to protect the units during shipping.
+When stacking appliances, special hardware is necessary to keep the dryer in place atop the washer.
+Once in place, there can be considerable vibration when the washer spins, which looks like it could make the dryer slide off the top.
+Manufacturers insist that violent shaking of the machine is not normal and could result from improper leveling, a weak floor, or failure to replace shipping bolts put in place by the manufacturer to protect the units during shipping.
 In some cases, placing anti-vibration pads can help the problem if there is no other cause.

 Finding Houston Washer And Dryer Repair For Stackables

 When it comes time to repair your laundry units, is having them stacked a problem?
-In comparison to having an all-in-one unit that contains a washer and dryer, having separate units affords you the ability to replace one appliance and not the other.
+Compared to having an all-in-one unit containing a washer and dryer, having separate units allows you to replace one appliance and not the other.
 Repairing them individually requires that the repairman unstack them to do the work.
-This can make the repair a two-man job that adds to your costs, but most repair companies prepare for working on stackable by bringing an air sled and an oven dolly that can move heavy appliances and remove stacked laundry items, built-in ovens, and other raised appliances.
+This can make the repair a two-man job that adds to your costs.
+Still, most repair companies prepare for working on stackable by bringing an air sled and an oven dolly that can move heavy appliances and remove stacked laundry items, built-in ovens, and other raised appliances.